ianhwu/HYImageBrowser/README.md

 ## License

-HYTableViewSection is available under the MIT license.
+HYImageBroswer is available under the MIT license.
 See the LICENSE file for more info.